buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: Instantaneous

 You unleash a virulent disease on a creature within range that you can see.
 The target must make a Fortitude Saving Throw.
 The target takes 12d6 Void damage on a failed save, or half as much damage on a successful one.
 If the target fails the save, its hit point maximum is reduced for 1 hour by an amount equal to the Void damage it took.
-Any effect that removes a disease allows the target's hit point maximum to return to normal before that time passes.
+Any effect that removes a disease allows the target' \*\*s hit point maximum to return to normal before that time passes.

 **For each Magic Critical Success** obtained in the Magic Check, you cause an additional 6d6 void damage.